-Chikako thinks that ikigai depends on where you are in life.
+Ikigai depends on where you are in life.
 It normally shifts.
-She thinks that her ikigai has changed over time.

 Life experience gives us more opportunity to find ikigai. - Nicholas Kemp

-Chikako’s introduces the word Iikizurasa, which translates to ‘difficulty of living’ or ‘finding it hard to live’.
-This term, which emerged in her interviews, is often used in Japan; she describes a small bookstore in Hiroshima that has an entire section on ikizurasa.
+Ikizurasa translates to ‘difficulty of living’ or ‘finding it hard to live’.
+This term, which emerged in Chikako’s interviews, is often used in Japan.
+She describes a small bookstore in Hiroshima that has an entire section on ikizurasa.

 The need to be needed

-Nick says that being needed gives people a sense of ikigai.
-Being needed makes a life worth living.
+Being needed gives people a sense of ikigai — it makes a life worth living.
 It is all about having these deep, connected, and meaningful relationships.
 To be needed, one must be useful and do things for others.

 To be needed, we do need to be helpful to others and we need to make others feel needed, too. - Nicholas Kemp